It probably does, but it depends.

 For a while it made money.
 Then commodity prices plummeted.
 Infinitus couldn’t afford to stay in business.
 The plant closed in October 2015.
-Montgomery and other towns that had contracted with Infinitus had no choice but to send everything to the landfill.
+All the towns that had contracted with Infinitus had no choice but to send everything to the landfill.

 It’s not all about commodity prices.
-Single-stream recycling requires a more expensive sorting process and suffers higher contamination than source separation.
+Single-stream recycling requires a more expensive sorting process.
+It suffers higher contamination than source separation.
 Think of how much more expense and contamination unseparated trash entails!

-The other recycling methods have good, bad, and neutral points.
-Not separating recyclables from trash has nothing to recommend it.
+The other recycling processes have good, bad, and neutral points.
+Not separating recyclables from trash at all has nothing to recommend it.